-Design, Visual, and Media Arts is the second pathway that is being developed.
-This pathway caters to students who aspire a career in film, photography, and the media.
-Students learn audio visual production, graphic design, photography, and digital and interactive media.
+Orange County Workforce Innovation High School is a community school model through the building of partnerships with Workforce Innovation and Opportunities Act service providers and other agencies.
+The school continues to developed CTE pathways which our community partnerships support through the provision of work based learning opportunities.
+Through different CTE pathways students have the opportunity to learn about audio visual production, graphic design, photography, child development, and digital and interactive media.
 Curricula developed through the Edmentum courses as part of the CTE Pathways are A-G approved from the UC system.
 The implementation of these pathway programs and community alliances have a significant and positive impact on students who leave school with work-readiness and professional skills.